CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Experiments

 \subsection{Dataset}

-To evaluate the effectiveness of our methods, we select three representative benchmarks: PASCAL VOC, COCO-Stuff 164k, and PASCAL Context to conduct our experiments.
+To evaluate the effectiveness of our methods, we select three representative benchmarks: PASCAL VOC, COCO-Stuff, and PASCAL Context to conduct our experiments.
 The split of seen and unseen categories follows the setting of the previous works \cite{zegformer,zegclip,simplebaseline,maskclip}.
 We introduce the details of these three datasets.

-\textbf{PASCAL VOC} consists of 10582 images for training and 1449 images for validation.
-Note that we convert the 'background' category to the 'ignore' category in both inductive and transductive settings.
+\textbf{PASCAL VOC} consists of 10,582 images for training and 1,449 images for validation.
+Note that we convert the `background' category to the `ignored'.
 For this dataset, there are 15 seen categories and 5 unseen categories.

-\textbf{COCO-Stuff 164k} contains 171 categories totally.
+\textbf{COCO-Stuff} contains 171 categories totally.
 As in previous settings, 171 categories are split into 156 seen and 15 unseen categories.
-Besides, for the training dataset, there are 118287 images and 5000 images for testing.
+Besides, for the training dataset, there are 118,287 images and 5,000 images for testing.

-\textbf{PASCAL Context} includes 4996 images for training and 5104 images for testing.
+\textbf{PASCAL Context} includes 4,996 images for training and 5,104 images for testing.
 For the zero-shot semantic segmentation task, the dataset is split into 49 seen categories and 10 unseen categories.